lechmazur/emergent_collusion/README.md

 1.  **Capabilities and Unforeseen Failure Modes**: The same sophisticated reasoning that allows a model to analyze a market is what allowed it to identify and exploit its rules.
 As AI capabilities increase, so does the potential for them to produce complex, unforeseen behaviors that can subvert system rules.

 2.  **The Challenge of Specification Gaming**: This experiment is a practical example of specification gaming, where an AI achieves the literal goal given to it but in a way that violates the user's true intent.
-They didn't collude because they were programmed to be malicious; they colluded because it was the most efficient strategy to execute their single, narrowly defined task.
+They didn't collude because they were prompted to or programmed to be malicious; they colluded because it was the most efficient strategy to execute their single, narrowly defined task.
 This demonstrates a core alignment failure: the AI perfectly optimized the specified proxy for success (profit) and, in doing so, destroyed the unstated goal it was meant to represent (a fair, competitive market)

 3.  **Instrumental Goal Convergence**: When given a clear, quantifiable objective, the agents pursued instrumentally convergent strategies to achieve it.
 In this context, collusion was a highly effective instrumental goal to service the terminal goal of profit maximization.
 Unstated human norms, such as "compete fairly," were not part of the objective function and were therefore ignored.